What are we doing wrong on child labour? - Ten ways for business to get it right

 19 March 2019

 Embode is proud to have produced ‘Child Labour Policy: An Integrated Approach’ for Global Child Forum.
-This blog piece is written by Aarti Kapoor (Director, Embode) and Nina Vollmer (Research Manager, Global Child Forum) and reposted.

 The world has taken on a tremendous task: to eliminate child labour.
 Global Goal for Sustainable Development no 8: Decent Work and Economic Growth states that by 2025 child labour in all its forms shall be eliminated.
 This is ambitious as the target is supposed to be reached five years earlier than 2030, the end date for the Global Goals as a whole.

 At the same time, the latest report on child labour from the International Labour Organization (ILO), shows that even though child labour is on the decline, it’s not declining fast enough, and in recent years, the pace has slowed considerably.
 At the current rate, the ILO estimates that by 2025, 121 million children will still be in child labour.